-Because your votes with respect to approval of our named executive officer compensation is advisory, it will not be binding upon the Board.
+Because your votes with respect to approval of our named executive officer compensation and the frequency of future advisory votes on the approval of compensation of named executive officers are advisory, they will not be binding upon the Board.
 However, our Compensation Committee and the Board will take the outcomes of the votes into account when considering future executive compensation arrangements of our named executive officers.